top of page

 Four of several proposed multi-color designs.

 Several multi-color designs were considered, but ultimately a one-color design for each meal was chosen.
 Each unit was printed with a different design in a color of low visibility.
-The use of different colors and designs facilitate not only distribution in the field, but also helps the packagers in the production plants to readily identify the units, there by speeding up the production process and prevents mixing units.
-It was determined that a color or a specific design was easier to recognize than to have to read every label to determine the correct package.
+The use of different colors and designs facilitated not only distribution in the field, but also helped the packagers in the production plants to readily identify the units, thereby speeding up the production process and preventing mixing of units.
+It was determined that a color or a specific design was easier to recognize as opposed to reading every label.

-It was even suggested that the inside of the outer carton could be printed with board games, like checkers or dominoes.
+It was even suggested that the inside of the outer carton could be printed with various board games, like checkers or dominoes.
 This idea was not acted upon, because it was felt that a frontline soldier would not have the time or inclination to play games in his foxhole.
+I guess the higher-ups didn't realize that 90% of time spent in the army is WAITING...

-Printing plates of the new design were prepared by the Lake Shore Electrotype Co. and provided through the Chicago office of the Quartermaster General to the carton manufacturers.
+Printing plates for the new designs were prepared by the Lake Shore Electrotype Co. and provided through the Chicago office of the Quartermaster General to the carton manufacturers.

 The Breakfast unit was printed with a striped design in brick red, the Dinner unit had a dark blue irregular "bubble" design, and the Supper unit was printed in a green design that featured straight lines, curves and stars.

 Early 1944 the new designs were approved and went into production in May that same year.
-This version of the K Ration box is generally referred to as the "Morale" Boxes.
+Thess versions of the K Ration boxes are generally referred to as "Morale" Boxes.

 8-removebg-preview.png

-"Not only are the three meals readily identified, but the drab monotony of one color type printing is relieved.
+"Not only are the three meals readily identifiable, but the drab monotony of one-color printing is relieved.
 The designs are bold, masculine, and impersonal.
 The colors have low visibility and use a minimum amount of ink.
 Outstanding packaging designers contributed generously to this project, and the treatment is an import advancement in Army Packaging policy."

 9-removebg-preview.png

-This idea of making a field ration attractive through design turned out to be a failed experiment.
-The soldiers who used it still judged, and generally condemned, the ration by its contents, no matter how joyful the packaging is.
-This new approach to packaging was only tried with the K Ration.
-(And the Air Crew Lunch, but this was not a field ration.)
+This idea of making a field ration 'attractive through design' turned out to be a failed experiment.
+The soldiers who ate the rations still judged, and generally condemned, the ration by its contents, no matter how joyful the packaging.
+This new approach to packaging was only tried with the K Ration (and the Air Crew Lunch, but this was not a field ration).
 While the idea was also suggested with the 10-in-1 Ration, this was not acted upon. (photo K Ration Info)

 16.jpeg